Underwriter’s Laboratories vs Sauna.

 These requirements are difficult or impossible to meet with an electric heater and installation that is required to meet current UL guidelines.

 Note: I am a proponent of UL.
 They have made our homes, businesses and other facilities much safer.
-In this case however, due to apparent ignorance about saunas, not fully thinking through the downstream consequences of their requirements, and putting consumers in a position of having to circumvent UL guidelines in order to have a working sauna, they are creating more problems than they are solving.
+In this case however, due to apparent ignorance about saunas, not fully thinking through the downstream consequences of their requirements, and putting consumers in a position of having to circumvent UL guidelines in order to have a basic working sauna, they are creating more problems than they are solving.

 Some UL Requirements: